ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 If you experience issues with the CEX device plug-in, you can check the pod status, gather pod diagnostics, and collect debugging data.

-### Prerequisites
+## Prerequisites

 You must log in as a user that belongs to a role with administrative privileges for the cluster.
 For example, `system:admin` or `kube:admin`.

+## Verification

 The CEX device plug-in runs as a daemonset in namespace `kube-system`.

-This query should list the CEX device plug-in
+The following query should list the CEX device plug-in daemonset:
-daemonset:

     $ kubectl get daemonsets -n kube-system
     NAME                   DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE cex-plugin-daemonset   3         3         3       3            3           <none>          4d

 The daemonset is realized as a pod with one container per each compute node.

-The following command should list the pods of the CEX device plug-in, and maybe other pods running in the kube-system namespace as
+To review the status of pods running in the CEX device plug-in and the kube-system namespace, run the following command:
-well:

     $ kubectl get pods -n kube-system
     NAME                         READY   STATUS    RESTARTS   AGE